apache/sling-org-apache-sling-starter/README.md

 ## Extending the Sling Starter

-If you wish the extend the Sling Starter but would like to keep various application-level features out, you ca start with the `nosample_base` aggregate, which contains:
+If you wish the extend the Sling Starter but would like to keep various application-level features out, you can start with the `nosample_base` aggregate, which contains:

 - all the base features